 Office Space Rental - The Authority relocated its corporate office in June 2017 and leases its administrative offices under an operating lease agreement expiring in April 2028.
 In October 2018, the Authority amended the operating lease agreement for its corporate office to include additional space it acquired for office, storage, and conference rooms.
-Lease payments are expected to increase \$5,000 monthly.
-Total annual office lease payments will be approximately \$170,000 annually.
+Total annual office lease payments were \$171,000 in fiscal year 2020.

-Office Equipment Rental - The Authority leases certain office equipment under an operating lease agreement expiring in January 2020 and May 2021.
-Future minimum lease payments are approximately \$5,000 for fiscal year 2020 and 2021.
+Office Equipment Rental - The Authority leases certain office equipment under operating lease agreements expiring in January 2020 and May 2021.
+Future minimum lease payments are approximately \$926 for fiscal year 2021.

-Rent expense on all leases was approximately \$167,000 in fiscal year 2019.
+Rent expense on all leases was approximately \$173,000 in fiscal year 2020.